Subscribe to updates

 Youth Justice Strategic Plan 2026-2027

-A report was presented seeking approval for the submission of the Leicestershire Youth Justice Strategic Plan 2026-2027 to the County Council.
-This plan is a statutory requirement under section 40 of the Crime and Disorder Act 1998 and is linked to the release of the Youth Justice Grant from the Ministry of Justice.
-The plan reflects on the progress of the previous 2023-26 plan and sets out strategic priorities for the forthcoming year.
-The report highlighted that the plan is a one-year strategy due to anticipated reforms in the youth justice sector.
-Key priorities for 2026/27 were outlined as improving education, employment, and training outcomes for children; strengthening children's health and wellbeing; improving support for victims; enhancing prevention pathways for children at risk of entering the criminal justice system; and ensuring a coordinated response for children at the highest risk of harm, exploitation, or serious violence.
-The plan also emphasised a commitment to reducing the disproportionate representation of certain groups within the youth justice system.
+A key item on the agenda was the proposed Leicestershire Youth Justice Strategic Plan for 2026-2027.
+This plan is a statutory requirement under the Crime and Disorder Act 1998 and is linked to the release of the Youth Justice Grant from the Ministry of Justice.
+The report highlighted that the plan would be for one year due to anticipated reforms in the youth justice sector.
+The strategic priorities for 2026-27 were outlined as: improving education, employment, and training outcomes for young people; strengthening children's health and wellbeing; improving support for victims; enhancing prevention pathways for children at risk of entering the criminal justice system; and ensuring a coordinated response for children at the highest risk of harm, exploitation, or serious violence.
+The plan also emphasised a commitment to reducing the disproportionate representation of certain groups, such as looked-after children and ethnic minority children, within the youth justice system.
+The report detailed the strong performance of the Leicestershire Youth Justice Service, noting low levels of first-time entrants, long-term reoffending, and minimal use of remand and custody.

 Investing in Leicestershire Programme Rural Estate Strategy 2026-2036

-The Cabinet was asked to approve the Investing in Leicestershire Programme (IiLP) Rural Estate Strategy 2026-2036.
-This strategy outlines the proposed future vision, ambitions, and objectives for the management and development of the Council's rural estate over the next decade.
-The strategy aims to create a rural estate that supports thriving rural businesses, the rural economy, and local communities, while contributing to the Council's strategic objectives and delivering ongoing financial benefits.
-The report detailed the current structure of the estate, its financial and non-financial performance, and identified opportunities and challenges.
-Key ambitions included retaining a core estate of farms to support new entrants and existing tenants, realising the estate's potential for financial benefits to support service provision, increasing its contribution to the Council's Strategic Plan, and strengthening partnerships.
-The strategy also proposed restructuring the estate to maximise its potential, including the disposal of uneconomic holdings and reinvestment in core units and development opportunities.
+The Cabinet was asked to approve the Investing in Leicestershire Programme (IiLP) Rural Estate Strategy for 2026-2036.
+This strategy sets out the vision, ambitions, and objectives for the management and development of the Council's rural estate over the next decade.
+The vision aims to create a rural estate that supports thriving rural businesses, the local economy, and communities, while contributing to the Council's strategic objectives and delivering financial benefits.
+The strategy acknowledged opportunities such as restructuring estate clusters, improving farm buildings, and generating income from environmental schemes, alongside challenges like market volatility, high maintenance costs, and tenant engagement.
+Key ambitions included retaining a core estate of viable farms, realising the estate's potential for financial benefits, increasing its contribution to the Council's strategic plan, and strengthening partnerships.
+The strategy proposed a restructuring of the estate to create starter and progression holdings, with a focus on self-financing and market-rate returns.
+Consultation with tenants and stakeholders had indicated support for the strategy's vision and ambitions, with an emphasis on improved communication, support for new entrants, and environmental improvements.

-The Cabinet was advised on the implications of the new plan-making system for England, which requires Leicestershire County Council, as the Minerals and Waste Planning Authority, to prepare a new Minerals and Waste Local Plan (M&WLP) before the end of 2026.
-The report sought approval in principle for Leicestershire County Council to collaborate with Leicester City Council and Rutland County Council to prepare a joint M&WLP across the three authority areas.
+The Cabinet was advised on the implications of the new plan-making system for England, which requires local authorities to prepare new Minerals and Waste Local Plans (M&WLPs) by the end of 2026.
+The report recommended approval in principle for Leicestershire County Council to collaborate with Leicester City Council and Rutland County Council to prepare a joint M&WLP for the Leicester, Leicestershire, and Rutland area.
 This joint approach was considered sensible due to the strategic nature of minerals and waste issues, which often cross local authority boundaries.
-It was also seen as a way to mitigate uncertainty related to the upcoming local government reorganisation and to share resources.
-The new system mandates a 30-month timeframe for plan preparation, examination, and adoption, with a requirement to publish an Intention to Commence by 31 December 2026.
+It was also seen as a way to mitigate risks associated with the upcoming local government reorganisation and to share resources and achieve cost efficiencies.
+The new system mandates a 30-month timeframe for plan preparation, examination, and adoption, presenting a significant challenge, particularly when combined with the uncertainties of local government reorganisation.
+Further reports would be presented to the Cabinet on the proposed governance, resourcing, and timetable arrangements for the joint plan.

 Crisis and Resilience Fund 2026-2029

-The Cabinet was informed about the new government grant, the Crisis and Resilience Fund (CRF), which will support residents in Leicestershire from April 2026 to March 2029.
+The Cabinet was informed about the new government grant, the Crisis and Resilience Fund (CRF), which will run from April 2026 to March 2029.
 This three-year programme replaces previous schemes like the Household Support Fund and Discretionary Housing Payments, with an emphasis on long-term financial resilience.
-The report outlined the delivery plan, which includes crisis payments for immediate financial needs, housing payments (delivered by district councils in Years 1 and 2, and the new unitary authority in Year 3), resilience support such as debt advice and budgeting, and community coordination to ensure a streamlined route to help.
-Leicestershire County Council is set to receive £16.9 million over three years, with an additional £222,102 for Year 1 to support households using heating oil.
+Leicestershire County Council is set to receive £16.9 million over three years, with an additional allocation for oil-heated households.
+The delivery plan outlined a single front-door service for residents seeking crisis support, with a focus on cash-first payments and timely, needs-based assessments.
+The fund will also provide housing payments (delivered by district councils in Years 1 and 2, and the new unitary authority in Year 3), resilience support through contracted external organisations, and community coordination to ensure a joined-up approach to help.
 The expenditure profile is expected to shift from crisis support towards resilience building over the three-year period.

 Dates of Council Meetings in 2027/28 and 2028/29

-The Cabinet was asked to recommend dates for Council meetings for the next two municipal years to the County Council.
-This is a requirement under the Local Government Act 1972 and the Council's Standing Orders.
-The proposed dates included a budget meeting in February and an Annual Meeting in May for both 2027 and 2028, along with several other general business meetings throughout each year.
-The report noted that Local Government Reorganisation might affect this timetable.
+Finally, the Cabinet was asked to recommend dates for future County Council meetings for the municipal years 2027/28 and 2028/29.
+This recommendation is a statutory requirement under the Local Government Act 1972 and the Council's Standing Orders.
+The proposed dates included meetings for budget considerations and annual meetings, with a note that local government reorganisation might affect the final timetable.

 Attendees